watchexec/cargo-watch/README.md

 - In the public domain / licensed with CC0.
 - Uses [Caretaker Maintainership][caretaker].
+- Website and more documentation: **[watchexec.github.io](https://watchexec.github.io)**.
 - Minimum Supported Rust Version: 1.51.0.

 [caretaker]: ./CARETAKERS.md

 ## Install

-Pre-built binaries are available [on the Github Releases tab](https://github.com/passcod/cargo-watch/releases).
-- Builds since 7.8.0 are signed with minisig: see [Signing](#signing) for details.
+Pre-built binaries are available **[from the website](https://watchexec.github.io/downloads/cargo-watch/)** or alternatively [on the Github Releases tab](https://github.com/watchexec/cargo-watch/releases).
+Since 7.8.0, checksums and signatures are also provided; see [the website](https://watchexec.github.io/downloads/) for details.

 ```
 $ cargo install cargo-watch